Christian monasticism: Cenobitic monasticism

-At the time of his conversion in Milan in the years 386–387, Augustine was aware of the life of Saint Anthony in the desert of Egypt.
+At the time of his conversion in Mediolanum (present-day Milan) in the years 386–387, Augustine was aware of the life of Saint Anthony in the desert of Egypt.
 Upon his return to Africa as a Christian in the year 388, however, Augustine and a few Christian friends founded at Thagaste a lay community.
 They became cenobites in the countryside rather than in the desert.